weakish/google-docs-fs/README.txt

 -------------------

 Python 2.5
-gdata-python-client-1.3.0
+gdata-python-client-1.3.0 or later
 python-fuse-0.2
-Links to these can be found in the OnlineManual in the Wiki.
+Links to these can be found on the home page.

 -----
 LINUX